jibeproject/jibe-vis/data-preparation/JIBE-vis-data-preparation-R.md

 aspects, e.g. displaying the sessionInfo() after running analysis, this may be over-ridden.

+Note that due to limitations of the Postrion IDA (currently in Beta), large code chunks must be split up in order to note exceed R’s internal console buffer size.
+So, this will be done below (for example, when defining area data).

 ## Status

 14 October 2024: commenced, in progress